-Accounts like these, gathered from interviews and case workers, are common at Students with Amazing Goals (SWAG), which provides at-risk students from East Palo Alto and Menlo Park with academic support and the resources they need to succeed academically.
+Accounts like these, gathered from interviews with teenagers and counselors and case workers, are common at Students with Amazing Goals (SWAG), which provides at-risk students from East Palo Alto and Menlo Park with academic support and the resources they need to succeed academically.

 SWAG was launched in 2015 to help increase the graduation rates of students from areas that experience some of the highest levels of economic and educational inequality in the County of San Mateo.
 The high school graduation rate in the area is 55 percent, the lowest in the county.

 “It’s more than keeping kids in school.
 It’s community development,” said Bob Hoover, a long-time East Palo Alto resident and a SWAG counselor.
 “When you have a high dropout rate, the impact on the long-term growth, development and health of the community is huge.”